Shakeskeyboarde/wurk/packages/werk/README.md

 npm i -D @werk/command-list
 ```

-**Note:** Because Werk command packages should depend on the `@work/cli` package, you have effectively pinned your project to a specific version of Werk (it's a feature)!
+**NOTE:** Because Werk command packages should depend on the `@work/cli` package, you have effectively pinned your project to a specific version of Werk (it's a feature)!

 Now, the `list` command is available.